DANS-KNAW/easy-sword2-dans-examples/README.md

     zip -r example.zip example-bag

 Make sure that the result zip contains a directory called `example-bag` at the top of its hierarchy.
-The output of a `zipinfo` should be similar to this:
+The output of

     zipinfo examples/example.zip

+should be similar to this:

     Archive:  examples/example.zip   4293 bytes   13 files
     drwxr-xr-x  3.0 unx        0 bx stor  8-Jul-16 13:22 example-bag/
     -rw-r--r--  3.0 unx       63 tx defN  6-Jul-16 16:18 example-bag/bag-info.txt